 Green Impact Zone® News

-- On March 24, Deputy Secretary Ron Sims, U.S. Department of Housing and Urban Development, visited the Green Impact Zone office and met with about 45 area housing and elected officials.
+- Deputy Secretary Ron Sims, U.S. Department of Housing and Urban Development, visited the Green Impact Zone office and met with about 45 area housing and elected officials.
 Sims was in town to announce two grants, one of which includes $120,000 for

 - The Green Impact Zone and Brush Creek Community Partners worked with the local chapter of the American Meteorological Society to place 20 weather-alert radios in community facilities in the zone.
 More>